Contrast-Security-OSS/docs/content/user/ui/settings/OrganizationSettings.md

 > **Source:** https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/Level.html

-### Automatic Server Clean-up
+### Automatic server cleanup
-Automatic server clean-up enables a Contrast background task to run every five minutes to check if there is an organization with cleanup policies configured.
+Automatic server cleanup enables a Contrast background task to run every five minutes to check if there is an organization with cleanup policies configured.
 For each organization with cleanup policies, Contrast checks if there are one or more servers with no activitiy received within the timeframe configured in the policy.
 Servers with no activity are disabled automatically and are no longer visible in the Servers grid.
 Contrast maintains information on vulnerabilities and attacks related to these servers, even after they're disabled.

 > Note: Server cleanup only applies to Java and .Net servers.

 #### Setting automatic cleanup policies

 The **General** section of the **Servers** page includes a checkbox to **Enable automatic server cleanup**.
 After selecting the box, default values are loaded into the fields as shown.
-You can create as many policies as needed for either a single policy type or muliple policy types.

 <!-- SCREENSHOT -->